-The Regional Evaluation Process (REP) report represents the vision and hard work of the Regional Indigenous and Stakeholder Committees that were set up in each of the study areas to support public participation on the SMR development project.
-As passionate ambassadors of their respective communities, these committee members have provided valuable insight on the unique identities of their region, their priorities, and what their vision for the future looks like if it were to include the addition of a Small Modular Reactor (SMR) Development Project.
+As part of the REP, SaskPower established two Regional Indigenous and Stakeholder Committees (Committee) made up of nominated representatives from each study area (Estevan and Elbow).
+This report represents the vision and hard work of those who participated on the Committees.
+As passionate ambassadors of their respective communities, these Committee members have provided valuable insight on the unique identities of their region, their priorities, and what their vision for the future looks like if it were to include the addition of a Small Modular Reactor (SMR) Development Project.

-Upon delivery of the REP Report: Final, a total of four committee workshops will have been facilitated in each of the Estevan and Elbow regions.
-The workshops were designed to share information through presentations by representatives of SaskPower and their team of specialist consultants, regulatory authorities and leading experts in the nuclear industry; and collect Committee feedback through collaborative activities, review of environmental and economic conditions, submission and incorporation of approximately 200 written comments and over 180 inputs into siting indicators.
+The REP involved a total of four Committee workshops between November 2022 and May 2023, in each of the Estevan and Elbow regions.
+They were designed to share information through presentations by representatives of SaskPower and their team of specialist consultants, regulatory authorities and leading experts in the nuclear industry; and collect feedback through collaborative activities, review of environmental and economic conditions.
+The workshops resulted in the submission and incorporation of approximately 200 written comments and over 180 inputs into siting indicators.

-On average, committee workshops were attended by 20 to30 people representing Indigenous groups and organizations, regional communities, non-government organizations (NGO), industry organizations, research and academic organizations, and technical observers.
-Based on feedback collected following each committee workshop, over 95 per cent of workshop participants indicated that the workshops were a good use of time, and all committee members indicated their intent to share the information that they received through the REP with their respective communities and organizations.
+On average, Committee workshops were attended by 20 to 30 people representing Indigenous groups and organizations, regional communities, non-government organizations (NGO), industry organizations, research and academic organizations, and technical observers.
+Based on the feedback collected following each Committee workshop, over 95 per cent of workshop participants indicated that the workshops were a good use of time.
+Committee members also indicated their intent to share the information that they received through the REP with their respective communities and organizations.

-Much of the feedback, interests, and key themes that have been identified throughout the REP have centered on how to position the regions to maximize economic benefits, while protecting the environment and preserving their respective regional identity.
+Much of the feedback, interests, and key themes that have been identified throughout the REP centered on how best to position the regions for economic success, while also protecting the environment and preserving their respective regional identity.
 This input will be carried forward for consideration as future engagement and consultation activities are undertaken.
-It will also be used to inform the integrated impact assessment and licensing process, through which community and traditional knowledge, public participation and Indigenous engagement are critical foundations of meaningful and robust engagement programs to guide planning and decision-making.
+It will also be used to inform the integrated impact assessment and licensing process for the SMR Development Project.